GoogleCloudPlatform/python-docs-samples/notebooks/rendered/bigquery-basics.md

     job.output_rows, dataset_id, table_ref.path))
 ```

-    Loaded 50 rows into your_new_dataset:/projects/your-project-id/datasets/your_new_dataset/tables/us_states_from_local_file.

-## Load data from Google Cloud Storage to a table
+## Load data from Cloud Storage to a table

-The example below demonstrates how to load a local CSV file into a new or existing table.
+The following example demonstrates how to load a local CSV file into a new table.
 See [SourceFormat](https://googleapis.github.io/google-cloud-python/latest/bigquery/generated/google.cloud.bigquery.job.SourceFormat.html#google.cloud.bigquery.job.SourceFormat) in the Python client library documentation for a list of available source formats.
-For more information, see [Introduction to Loading Data from Cloud Storage](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage) in the BigQuery documentation.
+For more information, see [Introduction to loading data from Cloud Storage](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage) in the BigQuery documentation.

 ```python